skylantix/Website/src/content/_index.md

 {{< feature
     title="Privacy-First, California-Based"
     description="Your data stays in California on hardware we own—not scattered across Amazon's datacenters.
 No data mining.
 No selling your information.
-RAID10 now, RAID Z2/Z3 backup at 100 members.
+RAID Z3 redundancy.
 Cloudflare for security.
 This is infrastructure for people escaping surveillance capitalism." badge="Privacy & Dignity"
     badgeColor="#16a34a"
     image="/images/skylantix_clouds_4.png"